JitendraS1/full-project/README.md

 # Nestoria Group Website

 A modern, responsive website for Nestoria Group, a real estate company specializing in properties in Dholera SIR (Special Investment Region).
-Built with React, Vite, Tailwind CSS, and Express.js.
+Built with React, Vite, Tailwind CSS.

 ## Features